beaujeant/beaujeant.github.io/AppSec101/programming.md

 printf("Hello World!"); // Hello World!
 ```

 Whenever you want to print a variable, within that text, you can add a _format specifier_ in the _format string_.
-The function `printf` will then replace the _format specifier_ with the corresponding value sent as argument to the function.
+The function `printf` will then replace the _format specifier_ with the corresponding value sent as an argument to the function.
 The _format specifier_ has the following structure: `%[flags][width][.precision][length]specifier`.

 > __Note__: Options in brackets (`[` `]`) are optional.